VITA: Variational Pretraining of Transformers for Climate-Robust Crop Yield Forecasting: Experiments

 \subsection{Extreme Year Evaluation (Primary Contribution)}

 We identify the five most weather-extreme years for each crop between 2000 and 2018 by computing absolute z-scores from 5-year rolling means of yields.
-For each selected year, we train models on the preceding 15 years and evaluate on that year.
-These include known drought years (2002, 2003, 2012) and years with favorable conditions and record-breaking yields (2004, 2009). \citep{usdm2025} We focus on the five most weather-extreme years per crop because they are the hardest, policy-relevant scenarios; performance on normal and temporal-shift tests (reported below) shows the method's generality.
+These include known drought years (2002, 2003, 2012) and years with favorable conditions and record-breaking yields (2004, 2009). \citep{usdm2025}

+We also conduct an early-season forecasting experiment using our top four models (two VITA variants, T-BERT, and SimMTM) and OLS, truncating weather data at the end of July in the final year (week 30).
+This design follows the USDA Economic Research Service (ERS) framework \citep{WestcottJewison2013}, which is conceptually similar to NASS models that also rely on regression-driven estimates grounded in observed weather and crop conditions.
+The OLS baseline normally incorporates July–August temperature and precipitation for soybean (Appendix~\ref{sec:ols_baseline}), but for consistency across methods we limit it to July in this experiment.